zchyde/brooklinebooksmith.com/_events/2016-04/breakwater.md

 ---

-Join us for a night of new stories, essays, and poems by MFA candidates from Emerson, BU, and UMass Boston.&nbsp;
+Join us for a night of new stories, essays, and poems by MFA candidates from Emerson, BU, and UMass Boston.